 Balloon valvuloplasty — This minimally invasive, interventional procedure inserts a balloon through a small tube (catheter) to the valve opening.
 The balloon is then enlarged, stretching the valve opening to improve blood flow.

 Aortic valve replacement — Surgeons remove the aortic valve and replace it with either a tissue valve or mechanical valve.
+Intuity valve replacement is a variation of this procedure using an innovative rapid deployment system to implant a tissue valve.

 Transcatheter Aortic Valve Replacement (TAVR) — The TAVR team inserts a catheter into the femoral artery (through the patient’s groin or leg) and uses it to push a replacement valve into place.
 The new valve expands to fill the space, pushing the old valve out of the way.